 My reason why I made this book was that I grew up in the bush.
 I learned about these birds from my elders – about the birds we see as food, and the other birds that are not food for us.

 This project combines Therese’s exquisite watercolour paintings of birds from Central Australia with their Arrernte names and short stories about their appearance, habits and cultural meanings.
-The book has been published with a companion app, which allows readers to hear the sounds of the birds, their Arrernte names and the Arrernte stories.
+A book and a poster have been published with a companion app, which allows readers to hear the sounds of the birds, their Arrernte names and the Arrernte stories.

-To buy a copy of the book, contact Batchelor Institute Press
+To buy copies of the book and poster, contact Batchelor Institute Press

 +61 (8) 8939 7352